 It is the date when you buy the stock.
 You must know that you technically don’t get the ownership of the stock immediately.

 In the stock market, the settlement date is three days after the trade date.
-This means, if you place an order on Tuesday, the trade would settle on Friday.
+This means that if you place an order on Tuesday, the trade will settle on Friday.
 Also, the settlement date is when you become a shareholder on the company’s record.

-It is the cut-off date, means if you buy the shares before the ex-dividend date, you will be eligible for a dividend.
-However, if you buy shares after this date, you will be eligible for dividend only in the next dividend cycle.
+It is the cut-off date, which means if you buy the shares before the ex-dividend date, you will be eligible for a dividend.
+However, if you buy shares after this date, you will be eligible for dividends only in the next dividend cycle.

 It is the date when the company finally pays the dividend to the shareholders.

-Most dividend stocks pay “qualified” dividends, means they get a special tax treatment.
+Most dividend stocks pay “qualified” dividends, which means they get a special tax treatment.
 Qualified dividends are taxed at a lower percentage than the ordinary income tax rates.
-Some dividends also classify as “ordinary” dividends and thus, are taxed like any other income.
-Dividend from REITs (Real estate investment trusts) qualifies as “ordinary” dividend.
+Some dividends are also classified as “ordinary” dividends and thus, are taxed like any other income.
+Dividend from REITs (Real estate investment trusts) qualifies as “ordinary” dividends.